marcbria/sushiReport/README.md

 - ```config-AR1.json```: Daily range, with your full list of journals and AR1 data.

-Create a bash script wrapper (see cronSushi.sh) to call sushiReport.php with the proper parameters, and we add the script in cron.
+Create a bash script wrapper (see cronSushi.sh) to call sushiReport.php with the proper parameters, and we add the script calls in cron.

-sushiReport is called with "yesterday" parameter and data is append to files in a public web folder to let us (and editors) download it.
+sushiReport is called without dates to only process yesterday's data.

-Protect your download folder if you don't like to make this cvs public (although IMHO, don't make much sense because all this data is public to be harvested).
+Data is append to files in a public web folder to let the service members download it.

 # TBD